cielziyun/CODEWORDs/SKO/WEEK 8/readme.md

 **Pseudocode**

-We learnt and practiced writing a pseudocode last week.
+We learnt and practiced to write a pseudocode last week.
 Below is a screenshot of pseudocode for my major project at this stage.

 <img width="331" alt="Screen Shot 2020-10-12 at 9 13 47 AM" src="https://user-images.githubusercontent.com/68975607/95696259-fc126f80-0c6c-11eb-95bf-9e0e4c5b62f5.png">

 ## Karen's live coding

-Explored more on p5js libraries.
-Below is Karen's outcome, Which I spent a lot of time to understand.
-I loved this effect so much.
+We explored more on p5js libraries in this week.
+Below is Karen's codes and functions.
+I loved this effect very much and spent a lot time to understand it.

 <img width="700" alt="Screen Shot 2020-10-12 at 9 16 14 AM" src="https://user-images.githubusercontent.com/68975607/95695991-f23c3c80-0c6b-11eb-8f45-00d2c6abe028.png">